 Second, we need to think about changes in the way we view our place in the world, and the place of our patients and their families.
 As I mentioned earlier, the idea of “stigma” is one I think we need to get rid of.
 We are fighting discrimination and prejudice—much from the outside world, but also some from within.
 We need to aggressively oppose discrimination from without, but we also need to address it within our own ranks of psychiatrists, and in the larger ranks of any caregivers involved in what my friend Patrick Kennedy refers to as “the community of mental health.”

 So, we need to change the way psychiatrists interact with the rest of the treatment community.
 Are we willing to risk putting aside—or at least turning down the volume on—our historic guild battles with psychology, primary care docs and other caregivers to truly help create the new system we all worked so hard to enable?
 It’s really important.
 And, honestly, it is the one area where I have seen some backsliding since the fall.

 In October, when we saw the final rule on Mental Health parity get published, and we celebrated the 50th anniversary of the signing of the Community Mental Health Act with a rousing inaugural meeting at the JFK Library in Boston of the Kennedy Forum, there seemed to be a clear idea of where stakeholders could combine efforts for the common good.
 This was followed in early December with a historic meeting we helped organize in Washington with all the major stakeholders in parity—the first time both APAs, the AMA, all the advocacy groups and all the groups overseeing facilities—where there seemed to a powerful idea of common purpose, and a clear understanding of how we might try to put aside guild differences.
+We seemed to be getting organized against a common enemy of medical discrimination, instead of fighting each other.

 Then the Murphy Bill was introduced, and, honestly, we have all been backsliding a bit into our age-old arguments about who is really sick enough to care about, and which diseases and human suffering matters more.
 These are the arguments for a pre-parity world, where there is no law protecting us.
 Even on the points of disagreement, we need to change the discussion, to a new one that embraces the protections of parity, and uses them as a new weapon to get what our patients need.

+Recently, someone asked me how would I like my presidency to be remembered.
+I replied that I hoped people would see this as the year APA found its MOJO.
 We stopped denying change, and started accepting and embracing it.
+Bob Dylan sang:

 If your time to you is worth savin’ Then you better start swimmin’ or you’ll sink like a stone For the times they are a-changin’

+This is the year that the APA, and all of mental health care, stopped treading water and started swimming again.
+I am proud to have played a role in that, and am proud to have served as your president.

+You miss 100 percent of the shots you never take.” -Wayne Gretzky –

+“All our dreams can come true – if we have the courage to pursue them.” –Walt Disney

+"I know God will not give me anything I can't handle.
+I just wish that He didn't trust me so much." ~Mother Teresa

+Now this is not the end.
+It is not even the beginning of the end.
+But it is, perhaps, the end of the beginning.

+Winston Churchill